-To exit Data Transfer Mode, press the Return softkey and then the Exit Transfer softkey.
+To exit the Data Transfer mode, press the Return softkey and then the Exit Transfer softkey.

-Transferring Files Through the USB Port (R Series Plus Only)
+Transferring Files Through the USB Port (Optional)

 Before you begin, connect a USB cable from the Windows external device with USB host capability (for example, a Window PC), to the R Series defibrillator USB device port.